-Part of a dance teacher’s job is to be passionate and engaged and sometimes this can lead to over commitment of time and energy leading to stress.
+Part of a dance teacher’s job is to be passionate and engaged.
+Sometimes this can lead to over commitment of time and energy leading to stress.
 It’s ok to experience stressful times, however it’s the inability to recover after the busy time is over that is of concern for many dance teachers.

 This week I talked with a group of ten Primary and Secondary dance teachers about their experiences working in schools.
 These teachers came from both the private and public sector and from several different countries, working with a range of curriculum.

-What came out of these conversations was a feeling that the role of the dance teaching artist in education is becoming more stressful and that, although there are some wonderful best practice models, many dance teachers will experience burnout at some point in their professional life.
+What came out of these conversations was a feeling that the role of the dance teaching artist in education is becoming more stressful.
+Although there are some wonderful best practice models, many dance teachers will experience burnout at some point in their professional life.

 - Setting the scene for stress

 - What is dance teacher burnout?

 - How can we avoid dance teacher burnout?